 With a projected growth rate nearly double that of the entire province; Keremeos continues to grow at a steady pace, bringing with it an increase in permanent residents and opportunities to cater to our communities growing and diverse business needs.

 When looking to establish business in our area, investors can rely on our low labour costs, competitive property tax rates, cost-effective amenities and our affordable stock of commercial and residential properties.

 Prospective investors also benefit from our beautiful natural environment and our laidback small town lifestyle as factors conducive to increased productivity, workplace optimization and employee satisfaction.

 The availability and relatively low cost for commercial space and the need for more and diverse businesses creates a unique opportunity for an entrepreneurial spirit to capitalize on the growth of our community.

 Over the next couple of years, economic development in Keremeos will focus primarily on growing and enhancing opportunities for existing businesses in our community while working to develop capacity for different and unique business and service offerings to meet the growing needs of our residents.

 In addition to the comprehensive information available here, the following list contains resources which may be of interest to those thinking about expanding their business in the Keremeos area:

 Keremeos has a relatively large choice of properties for sale, varying from undeveloped farmland to multi-family developments.
-Over the past couple of years, the Village has noticed an increase of investment within Keremeos as people began buying up properties faster than they come on the market.

 For a list of properties in the Keremeos area listed by Century 21, please click here.